Spam (food): United States and territories

 Domestically, Spam's chief advantages were affordability, accessibility, and extended shelf life.
 Statistics from the 1990s say that 3.8 cans of Spam were consumed every second in the United States, totaling nearly 122 million cans annually.
 It became part of the diet of almost 30% of American households, perceived differently in various regions of the country.
 It is also sometimes associated with economic hardship because of its relatively low cost.

 After World War II, Spam changed roles in the U.S. from being the main protein source to being a side dish or ingredient used in items like sandwiches and eggs.

 Spam that is sold in North America, South America, and Australia is produced in Austin, Minnesota (also known as "Spam Town USA"), and in Dubuque, Iowa.
 Austin, Minnesota also had a restaurant with a menu devoted exclusively to Spam called "Johnny's SPAMarama Menu".
+At the National Restaurant Association's 107th annual Colorado trade show in 2026, Hormel unveiled the Spam Dog, a hot dog made out of Spam.

 Hawaii

 Spam musubi is a popular snack and lunch food in Hawaii.

 Residents of the state of Hawaii have the highest per capita consumption in the United States, bringing in sales of 7 million cans of Spam per year.
 Its perception there is very different from that on the mainland.
 Hawaiians sometimes call it "Portagee Steak".

 A local dish in Hawaii is Spam musubi, in which cooked Spam is placed on top of rice and wrapped in a band of nori, a form of onigiri or riceball.
-Varieties of Spam are found in Hawaii and Saipan that are unavailable in other markets, including Honey Spam, and Hot and Spicy Spam.
+Varieties of Spam are found in Hawaii and Saipan that are unavailable in other markets, such as Spam with Portuguese Sausage Seasoning.

-Hawaiian Burger King restaurants began serving Spam in 2007 to compete with the local McDonald's chains (which also serve Spam).
+Hawaiian Burger King restaurants began serving Spam in 2007 to compete with the local McDonald's chains, which also serve Spam.
 In Hawaii, Spam is so popular that it is sometimes referred to as "The Hawaiian Steak".
 There is even an annual Spam-themed festival on the island of Oahu each spring, known as the "Waikiki Spam Jam".
 Local chefs and restaurants compete to create new Spam-themed dishes, which are then sold in a massive street fair on Kalakaua Avenue in Waikiki.

 In 2017, Hawaii was plagued by a rash of thefts of Spam.
 Spam had long been a target of thieves in Hawaii, but the magnitude of the thefts ramped up, with incidents in which multiple cases of Spam were stolen at once.
 Local retailers believe organized crime was involved.
 This came alongside increases in thefts of some other retail goods, such as corned beef and liquor.
 The president of the retail merchants of Hawaii attributed the rise in retail thefts to a recent change in criminal law, which raised the threshold at which a theft would lead to felony charges by approximately $400.